 Truth in Advertising

 As a criterion for membership, applicants must submit their marketing materials so that we can ensure no false promises are made to prospective clients.
 When communicating with students and parents, IECA members emphasize finding a great match, rather than merely “getting in.”
 They do not exploit family anxieties.
 IECA’s stringent Principles of Good Practice preclude admission promises and we bar those who make them from membership.

 IECA members don’t stumble into independent educational consulting.
 We require a master’s degree in counseling or an appropriate field, or similar experience and training.
 Those who specialize must demonstrate additional knowledge and credentials to earn the designation.

 Commitment to Keep Current

 No association places a greater emphasis on professional training.
 IECA leads year-round conferences, trainings, symposia, and workshops that feature the very latest trends in admission, learning theory, and adolescent behavior.
 Our seminars are led by well-known experts in the field.

 Services for All Students

 Although most independent educational consultants are hired by families with the ability to pay for their services, IECA members are committed to access for all students: Over 90% of our members provide significant pro bono work, either individually or through charitable community or national organizations.
-In addition, IECA’s Foundation has served more than 1 million students in the last 35 years and has contributed over $1 million in direct support and free programming to help school-based counselors and parents better meet the needs of all students.
+In addition, IECA’s Foundation has served more than 1 million students in the last 25 years and has contributed over $1 million in direct support and free programming to help school-based counselors and parents better meet the needs of all students.